What is motorcycle insurance?

 Types of motorcycle insurance

-CANSTAR has rated comprehensive motorcycle insurance policies only, but it’s worth noting that there are four main types of motorcycle insurance available in the market:
+There are typically four main types of motorcycle insurance available in the market:

 - Compulsory Third Party (CTP)